m20027/m20027/README.md

 </div>

 - 👋 I’m @m20027
-- 🌱 I’m currently studying electrical and electronics at technical college.
+- 🌱 I’m currently studying electrical and electronics at technical college in Tokyo.
 - 💞️ I’m looking to become a researcher.
 - 🏠 Live in Japan